KevinGrandon/ghostjs/README.md

 ## Using PhantomJS

+By default inky will use PhantomJS as a test runner.
 You will need phantomjs installed and available in your PATH somewhere.
 Make sure this works:
 ```
 $ phantomjs
 ```

+You can get phantomjs here: http://phantomjs.org/download.html